Mathematics Course Placement

 A higher Math Placement Test score may also qualify you to take a more advanced math course than you would using your existing prerequisites.

-4. Is Math 1100 (College Algebra) the only Math department course required for your major?
+4. Is MATH 1050 (Quantitative Reasoning) or MATH 1100 (College Algebra) the only Math department course required for your major?

 If the answer is Yes, then check to see if you have a College Algebra Exemption.
 If you have an Exemption, you will NOT need to take the Math Placement Test, because you will not be required to take a Math course while at MU.